jose-elias-alvarez/null-ls.nvim/doc/BUILTINS.md

 ### [buf](https://github.com/bufbuild/buf)

-buf is a new way of working with Protocol Buffers.
+A new way of working with Protocol Buffers.

 #### Usage